-RECs delivered annually each from new wind and new photovoltaic projects by the end of the 2025-2026 delivery year, and reaching 4,000,000 RECs delivered annually each from new wind and new photovoltaic projects by the end of 2030-2031.
+2025-2026 delivery year, and reaching 4,000,000 RECs delivered annually each from new wind and new photovoltaic projects by the end of 2030-2031.
 (RECs from the Initial Forward Procurement count toward these targets.)

-This Chapter contains calculations of RPS targets, summaries of RPS portfolios, and summaries of RPS budgets for delivery years 2020-2021 through 2025-2026.
+This Chapter contains calculations of RPS targets, summaries of RPS portfolios, and summaries of RPS budgets.
 Additional details are available in Appendix B.

-Statewide Goals and Allocation of Cost and RECs from RPS Procurements to 3.1.
-Each Utility
+3.1.
+Statewide Goals and Allocation of Cost and RECs from RPS Procurements to Each Utility